The American Legion was chartered by Congress in 1919 as a patriotic, mutual-help, war-time veteran’s organization.

 Eligibility (included National Guard, Reserves, Auxiliary and S.A.L.)

-Men and women with any active duty service in the United States Armed Forces within any of the following war eras and honorably discharged or still serving:
+Men and women with any active duty service in the United States Armed Forces and honorably discharged or still serving:

 National Guardsman/Reservist must have served at least one day on federal active duty during any of the delimiting periods listed above, and either have an honorable discharge or currently be serving.
 The key to determining if a Guardsman/Reservist has been on federal active duty is the “Authority Line” on the activation orders of the Guardsman/Reservist.
 In both cases “Title 10, Subsection 672 or 12301” are orders from the Secretary of Defense and are federal orders.

 *All Reserve components currently send their service members to “Basic Training” using Title 10, Subsection 672/12301 orders.

 The Sons of The American Legion was created in 1932 as an organization within The American Legion The S.A.L. is made up of boys and men of all ages whose parents or grandparents served in the United States military and became eligible for membership in The American Legion.